obinnameso/crypto-news-sentiment-classification/README.md

 ### Note:
-* Due to the nature of this project, code cannot be shared publicly.
+* Code cannot be shared publicly due to the nature of the project.
 * Twitter as at the time of writing is known as X.